sagnik-devv/CodeBhumi/README.md

   - DOM manipulation and event handling.
   - Intersection Observer API for scroll animations.
   - HTML5 Canvas API for the interactive background.
+- **Firebase**: Used as a Serverless Database (Firestore) for storing and managing applicant data securely.
 - **Fonts & Typography**: `Inter` for clean body text and `Outfit` for bold, modern headings (via Google Fonts).
 - **Icons**: FontAwesome 6 for scalable vector iconography.

 ## 🚀 Getting Started

 ### Prerequisites
 No special tools or build steps are required.
 All you need is a modern web browser.
+It is fully deployable to static hosting platforms like **Netlify**, **Vercel**, or **GitHub Pages** right out of the box!

 ### Installation & Usage
 1. Clone the repository: